 Learning a new song on the piano can be challenging, especially for a beginning student.
 Once the piano lesson is over, how do you help your child take the next step?
 Here are some tips for learning new songs:

 Before your child tries to play a song, have them listen to it several times.
-In fact, if you have the listening tracks from the Hoffman Academy lesson materials, it would be a good idea to start listening to a song at least a week before watching the lesson that introduces it.
+In fact, if you have the listening tracks from the Hoffman Academy lesson materials, it is a great idea to start listening to a song at least a week before watching the lesson that introduces it.
 You can also encourage your kids to listen to any new songs they want to learn on streaming services or YouTube.
 Once the student has learned to play the song, you can continue to reinforce the song by listening to it everyday!
 This way, the student has internalized how the music sounds and not just the notes on a page!

 Have your child sing the song along with the lesson or listening track, sing along with you, and then try singing it alone.
 For many kids, being able to sing a beginning level song is all it takes for them to be able to play it.
 When my students are struggling to play a song, I ask them to sing it, because this engages the musical part of their brain and allows them to play the song easier.
 This way, they aren’t just pressing a series of keys, but letting the music pass from their mind to their fingers!